alexanderson1993/remix-auth-webauthn/README.md

 Since the username is stored with the passkey in the browser, the `username` field is not required for the authentication form.

-Two hidden form inputs are required on the form.
-The one named `response` will have its value dynamically set to the generated passkey after the user goes through the browser's passkey process.
-The `type` field should be either `registration` or `authentication`, and is also automatically set based on the value attribute of the button which submits the form.
+The second parameter of the `handleFormSubmit` function should be either `registration` or `authentication`.
+If it is not provided, it will default to `registration`, or use the value of the button which submits the form.

 Here's what the forms might look like in practice: